New mamas, allow me to share my newest revelation: I am letting go of the idea of balance.

-I don’t think I’ve had a single day of motherhood that I feel “caught up.”
-I am always part way between numerous work or creative projects, while attempting some sort of family magic, and then plodding through the daily have-to’s of life—bills, providing food, driving people places—all of it.
-I don’t think it is possible to feel ‘caught up,’ without massive amounts of help.
+I don’t think I’ve had a single day of motherhood when I felt “caught up.”
+I am always partway between numerous work or creative projects, while attempting some sort of family magic, and then plodding through the daily have-to’s of life—bills, providing food, driving people places—all of it.
+I don’t think it is possible to feel caught up without massive amounts of help.
 (So ask for help when you can!)

 I’ve adopted a new attitude about the myriad of end results I’d like to achieve in a day.
 As much as possible, I’m no longer tied to the outcome.
-I work to stay present, to remain grounded in peace, I try to focus on one thing at a time.
+I work to stay present, to remain grounded in peace, to focus on one thing at a time.
 I can’t be in three places at once.
 It is simple physics.
-We mothers try to be—but we can’t be.
+We mothers try to be, but we can’t be.

 Life becomes simpler when we surrender to the seasons of the day, the week, the year.